 Born spontaneously in the 1950s in the USA, this artistic movement, is characterized by superimposed fields of colour.
 Following on from the first generation of Colorfield painting painters: Mark Rothko, Arnold Gottlieb, Clyfford Still and Barnett Newman, and like her contemporary Helen Frankenthaler, Loïs Frederick worked in flat areas of colour that she used in strata, removing any depth in the work.
 She explored a solidly constructed style of abstraction, her works structured by the application of the paint, laid out on the canvas.

-While Mark Rothko worked horizontally with his brush to build up his rectangles of colour with blurred edges, and create light and vibrancy, Loïs Frederick used her gesture in ascending and descending movements, creating a network of contrasts in the visual space.
+While Mark Rothko worked horizontally with his brush to build up his rectangles of colour with blurred edges, and create light and vibrancy, the painter Loïs Frederick used her gesture in ascending and descending movements, creating a network of contrasts in the visual space.
 Loïs Frederick used her gesture in ascending and descending movements, creating a network of contrasts in the visual space.

 Moreover, while Barnett Newman used his zips, vertical elements that cut through the planes of colour on either side of his compositions and Morris Louis placed his paintbrush beyond the canvas field, Loïs Frederick worked with verticality taking into account the limited frame of her support.
 The paintbrush stops well before the edge of the canvas, creating a network of colour masses that are both solidly constructed and form a floating space, suited for meditation.

-After a naturalist palette, in the early 1970s Loïs Frederick adopted acrylic, and even more, fluorescent paint that allowed her to procure the most audacious of palettes, full of contrasts: strident blues, greens, yellows, pinks, that are even deafening.
+After a naturalist palette, in the early 1970s the artist painter Loïs Frederick adopted acrylic, and even more, fluorescent paint that allowed her to procure the most audacious of palettes, full of contrasts: strident blues, greens, yellows, pinks, that are even deafening.
 Nevertheless, the saturated colour allowed light to dawn from the background.

 In 1986, Loïs Frederick lost her husband Gérard Schneider.
 She then devoted her energy for about fifteen years to promoting his art, moving for a while from being a woman artist to being the wife of an artist.